The fun thing about eating is

-- 2 Tbsp coconut oil, at room temp
+- 2 Tbsp coconut oil (or butter), at room temp

-- Make the filling .. combine the fruit & arrowroot powder in a bowl .. tossing to combine
+- Combine the fruit and arrowroot powder in a bowl; toss to combine

-- Bake .. covered .. for 30 minutes .. or until the fruit releases some of it's liquid & the mixture is slightly thickened
+- Bake, covered for 30 minutes, or until the fruit releases some of it's liquid, and the mix has thickened slightly

-- Make the topping .. combine all of the ingredients in a food processor & pulse a coupe of times.
+- Combine all of the topping ingredients in a food processor and pulse a couple of times.

-- Sprinkle the topping over the fruit & bake, covered, for an additional 25-35 minutes until the top is golden brown & the juices are bubbly.
+- Sprinkle the topping over the fruit and bake, covered, for an additional 25-35 minutes until the top is golden brown and the juices are bubbly.

-- Remove the life & bake uncovered an additional 5 - 10 minutes
+- Remove the foil and bake uncovered an additional 5 - 10 minutes